 She was the first woman to hold the position of Attorney General in British Columbia’s history, a title she held while Minister of Justice.
 She has been honoured as a trailblazer in the B.C. justice system.

 As a member of the Official Opposition, Bond Chaired the Select Standing Committee on Public Accounts and served as Finance critic.

-Today, Shirley sits as the Chair on the Select Standing Committee on Public Accounts and the Official Opposition’s Finance critic.
-Before her election to the Legislative Assembly, she served three terms on the Prince George School Board, the last as chair.
-She also worked with the continuing education department of the Prince George School District, becoming its business manager.
+Before her election to the Legislative Assembly, Bond served three terms on the Prince George School Board, the last as Chairperson.
 She was given the B.C.
-Interior, North & Yukon Woman of Distinction Award for her work in public education.
+Interior, North and Yukon Woman of Distinction Award for her work in public education.

 Bond and her late husband Bill were married for 41 years before he passed away in June 2020.
 Bond lives in Prince George and loves spending time with her family especially her twin adult children and grandsons Caleb and Cooper.